-The Mini Monkey Bread Muffins was the only recipe we made that didn’t include sprinkles (that didn’t stop Claire from adding a pinch to a couple of them while I wasn’t looking though)!
+The Mini Monkey Bread Muffins was the only recipe we made that didn’t include sprinkles.
 We usually start Christmas morning with some cinnamon rolls and this is a fun, easy variation.
 Refrigerated cinnamon rolls are cut into pieces, shaken in a bag (another favorite part) with even more cinnamon sugar, divided among muffin tins, and drizzled with melted butter and brown sugar.
 They are baked until golden and topped with a delicious cream cheese glaze.

 Reindeer Munch Recipe

 Excerpt from The Ultimate Kids’ Baking Book